Elwinmage/ha-bme280-component/README.md

 Fork from https://github.com/gdiciocco/bme280

-This is the original, old, home assistant component (now removed from the current distro) with a few mods to the code to make it compatible with the current version you can place the bme280 folder inside your config/custom_components folder and configure it inside your configuration.yaml, this is mine:
+This is the original, old, home assistant component (now removed from the current distro) with a few mods to the code to make it compatible with the current version.
+You can install it with hacs.

 ```yaml
 bme280: